Eminem: Legacy

-Credited for popularizing hip-hop to a Middle American audience, Eminem's unprecedented global commercial success and acclaimed works for a white rapper is widely recognized for breaking racial barriers for the acceptance of white rappers in popular music.
-Rising from rags to riches, Eminem's anger-fueled music represented widespread angst and the reality of American underclass.
+Having greatly popularized hip-hop with Middle American audiences, Eminem is widely credited for the acceptance of white rappers in popular music.
+His often anger-fueled music channels the widespread angst of the American underclass.

-Stephen Hill, the then vice president of African American-themed television network BET (Black Entertainment Television), said in 2002:Eminem gets a pass in the same vein that back during segregation black folks had to be better than average, had to be the best, to be accepted ... he is better than the best.
+In 2002, Stephen Hill, then vice president of the African American-themed television network BET (Black Entertainment Television), said:

+Eminem gets a pass in the same vein that back during segregation black folks had to be better than average, had to be the best, to be accepted ... he is better than the best.
 In his own way, he is the best lyricist, alliterator and enunciator out there in hip-hop music.
 In terms of rapping about the pain that other disenfranchised people feel, there is no one better at their game than Eminem.

-Writing for Spin in 2002, rock critic Alan Light compared Eminem to the Beatles' John Lennon:
+In Spin in 2002, rock critic Alan Light compared Eminem to John Lennon:

 Eminem is even starting to bear a resemblance to one of those rock icons ...
 Marshall Mathers is becoming something like this generation's John Lennon ...
 Lennon and Eminem were both subjects of pickets and protests; they both wrote songs about troubled relationships with their mothers; they both wrote about their strange public lives with their wives; they both wrote about how much they loved their kids.
 Lennon, of course, was able to find ways to use his voice to advocate for peace rather than just blasting away at litigious family members and various pop stars, but still, few other pop musicians since Lennon have found a way to render their private psychodramas into compelling art as effectively as Eminem.

-Regarding his rehearsal with Eminem for the "Stan" duet at the 2001 Grammy Awards, English singer Elton John said, "[When] Eminem made his entrance, I got goose bumps, the likes of which I have not felt since I first saw Jimi Hendrix, Mick Jagger, James Brown and Aretha Franklin.
+Of his rehearsal with Eminem for the "Stan" duet at the 2001 Grammy Awards, Elton John said, "[When] Eminem made his entrance, I got goose bumps the likes of which I have not felt since I first saw Jimi Hendrix, Mick Jagger, James Brown, and Aretha Franklin.
 Eminem was that good.
 I just thought, 'Fuck, this man is amazing'.
 There are very few performers who can grab you like that the first time—only the greats."
-John further praised Eminem, saying, "Eminem is a true poet of his time, someone we'll be talking about for decades to come.
+John added, "Eminem is a true poet of his time, someone we'll be talking about for decades to come.
 He tells stories in such a powerful and distinctive way.
 As a lyricist, he's one of the best ever.
 Eminem does for his audience what [Bob] Dylan did for his: He writes how he feels.
 His anger, vulnerability and humor come out."
-Bob Dylan praised Eminem in a 2022 interview with The Wall Street Journal.
+Dylan praised Eminem in a 2022 interview with The Wall Street Journal.

-Eminem has been credited with boosting the careers of hip-hop proteges such as 50 Cent, Yelawolf, Stat Quo, Royce da 5'9", Cashis, Obie Trice, Bobby Creekwater, Boogie and hip-hop groups such as D12 and Slaughterhouse.
-A number of artists have cited Eminem as an influence, including;
+Eminem has been credited with boosting the careers of hip-hop protégés such as 50 Cent, Yelawolf, Stat Quo, Royce da 5'9", Cashis, Obie Trice, Bobby Creekwater, and Boogie, and hip-hop groups such as D12 and Slaughterhouse.
+Many artists have cited him as an influence, including: